-There are a plethora of inbuilt icons you can choose from (and many external packages available) that can stand in place of the carrier text.
+You can choose from a plethora of inbuilt icons (and many external packages available) that can stand in place of the carrier text.
 A Superman logo would look stunning, right?
 Maybe an Apple logo?

 This is an Activator ridden tweak, which means that it requires the tweak- Activator- to work.
 BrightVol helps you decrease or increase the brightness of the device using the volume buttons- hence the name “BrightVol.”
 All you have to do is press both volumes up and down buttons simultaneously, and the buttons will be remapped to control brightness instead of volume.